Ribbon Communications: Ribbon Communications

-Ribbon Communications was founded in October, 2017, following the merger of Genband and Sonus Networks in May.
+Ribbon Communications was founded in October 2017, following the merger of Genband and Sonus Networks in May.

 Ray Dolan initially headed the combined company, while Walsh led the Kandy business unit.

 By December, Dolan, who had led Sonus since 2010, resigned.

 Franklin (Fritz) W. Hobbs was appointed as president and CEO of the combined organization and served in that role until November 2019.

 In January 2018, the company announced that its session border controllers would be used in the virtual network services of Verizon.
 In 2018 Ribbon also acquired Edgewater Networks.

 In November 2019, Ribbon announced it would acquire ECI Telecom from Shaul Shani for $486 million in cash and stock.
 The company completed the merger in March 2020.

 In February 2020, Bruce McClelland was named president, CEO and director.
-A years later, Ribbon moved its headquarters to Plano, Texas.
+A year later, Ribbon moved its headquarters to Plano, Texas.

 In August 2020, AVCTechnologies announced an agreement to buy Kandy Communications Business.

 Genband

 General Bandwidth was founded in 1999 by Paul Carew, Brendon Mills, Ron Lutz and Steve Raich in Austin, Texas, and received initial venture capital funding of $12 million.
 The company raised over $200 million in four rounds of venture funding and grew to over 200 people by 2003.
 In 2004, Mills resigned and was replaced as CEO by Charles Vogt.

 In March 2006, General Bandwidth changed its name to Genband, Inc. and moved its headquarters to Plano, Texas.

 Genband started as a media gateway vendor selling the G6 media gateway, but eventually branched out to IP switching, IP applications, IP Multimedia Subsystem and session border controllers.

-In August, 2006, Genband acquired Syndeo and Baypackets (headquartered in Fremont, California, with employees mostly in India).
+In August 2006, Genband acquired Syndeo and Baypackets (headquartered in Fremont, California, with employees mostly in India).

-In October, 2006 it acquired the digital central office products known as Siemens DCO.
+In October 2006, it acquired the digital central office products known as Siemens DCO.

 In 2007, Genband acquired Tekelec's switching group, which expanded product offerings in application software and SIP trunking gateways.
 In 2008, the company acquired Nokia Siemens Networks’ Surpass HiG media gateway product portfolio, including fixed-line trunking media gateways.
 The company concluded 2008 with the acquisition of NextPoint Networks, which included session border controller (SBCs) and security gateway offerings.

 In May 2010, Genband purchased Nortel Networks' carrier VoIP and application business for an estimated net $182 million after Nortel became bankrupt.

 Existing shareholder One Equity Partners assisted in financing.

-In June, 2010, Genband was re-incorporated as Genband, Inc, and disclosed an equity investment from executives and board members of about $4 million.
+In June 2010, Genband was re-incorporated as Genband, Inc, and disclosed an equity investment from executives and board members of about $4 million.

-In December, 2010 it moved its headquarters to Frisco, Texas, keeping its Plano campus as a design center.
+In December 2010, it moved its headquarters to Frisco, Texas, keeping its Plano campus as a design center.
 Both are near Dallas, Texas.